AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 A certain amount of Jit-EE interface traffic is required when jitting.
 But not all such traffic is strictly required.
-The jit may invoke Jit-EE interface calls repeatedly, or unneccessarily, or speculatively, or as part of an optimization phase.
+The jit may invoke Jit-EE interface calls repeatedly, or unnecessarily, or speculatively, or as part of an optimization phase.
 And the design and implementation of the interface are also open to question.